-In February 2004, The Department of Radiation Medicine at Roswell Park Cancer Institute was approved by the Radiological Physics Center (RPC) to offer Intensity Modulated Radiation Therapy (IMRT) to patients enrolled in cooperative clinical trials.
+In February 2004, The Department of Radiation Medicine at Roswell Park Comprehensive Cancer Center was approved by the Radiological Physics Center (RPC) to offer Intensity Modulated Radiation Therapy (IMRT) to patients enrolled in cooperative clinical trials.
 IMRT is a form of three-dimensional conformal radiation therapy that links treatment planning and software to treatment delivery devices.
 High doses of radiation can be delivered to cancer tumors while substantially reducing the risk to surrounding tissues.
 These increased radiation doses give clinicians a much greater chance of completely eliminating the tumor.

 Dr. Michael Wong began to use high doses of Interleukin-2 (IL-2) to treat patients with metastatic melanoma and kidney cancer.
 High-dose IL-2 is the only therapy approved by the US Food and Drug Administration for the treatment of metastatic renal cell carcinoma, the first therapy approved for the treatment of metastatic melanoma in 20 years as well and the only immunotherapy for these diseases.